 It enables social interactions with friends, family, and communities outside their immediate surroundings.
 Furthermore, mobility is essential for accessing healthcare services, and Transport Poverty can prevent individuals from receiving necessary medical care and treatment.

-Transport Poverty and Social Inclusion
+Social Inclusion

 Mobility is not only significant for work or education.
 Being able to move in space is essential to have access to goods, services, and activities.